Katenokk/JavaBackEndProject/README.md

 - **Delete Health Event of Pet:**
   - Owners can delete a health event from the health record of an assigned pet.

-- **List Health Events of Pet by Types and Dates:**
-  - Owners can list health events of a pet by types and dates.

 ## Functionalities for Veterinarians:

 - **Create Veterinarian:**
-  - A veterinarian can create a Veterinarian account in the application by providing basic information such as name and email.
+  - A veterinarian can register a Veterinarian account in the application by providing basic information such as name and email.

+- **Manage own account**

-- **Get List of Pets Assigned to Veterinarian:**
+- **Get List of Pets Assigned to them:**
   - Veterinarians can access data of the pets they have assigned.
-To access all pets assigned to a specific veterinarian, the veterinarian's ID needs to be provided.
-    - **Endpoint GET:** `api/pets`
+    - **Endpoint GET:** `api/pets/veterinarians`
     - **Parameters:** None

 - **Get Assigned Pet Details:**